-Parakeets also create sounds by grinding their beaks.
-This can resemble the sound of hard plastic being scraped, and it could scare some owners.
-However, break grinding is completely normal and is non-harmful behavior.
+Parakeets create sounds by grinding their beaks, which resembles the sound of scraping hard plastic.
+However, break grinding is a normal and non-harmful behavior.

-This grinding isn’t part of beak maintenance, and is usually a sign of contentment.
-Parakeets often engage in this practice just before falling asleep.
+This grinding isn’t part of beak maintenance and is usually a sign of contentment.
+Unsurprisingly, parakeets often engage in this practice just before falling asleep.